FakeRealTrump/OS_course_lab/qu_lab1/Manual for lab1- UNIX Shell with History Feature.md

 ---

-### got a shell with history feature, supporting our customed command
+### got a shell with history feature, supporting our customize command

 Finally, we need a class to handle every input line, decide to call a special interface of historyList, or transmit the input line to  Recievecommand(string), or just quit our program.
 So, the class historyShell is designed.